 There is no such thing as the right technique.
 All you need to do is drain the used engine oil, let the chamber turn dry for at least 10 minutes, and then fasten the oil bolt and then fill-up the fresh engine oil.
 While you are at it, make sure you also change the oil filter as per service manual and check the condition of the air filter, and that’s it.

-If your bike is under initial years of running, then the only parts that will need replacement is engine oil and oil filter.
-That aside, in the later years of running, parts like spark plugs, air filter, brake pads, chain set and clutch plates will need replacement.
+If your bike is under initial years of running, then the only parts that will need replacement are engine oil and oil filter.
+That aside, in the later years of running, parts like spark plugs, air filter, brake pads, chainset and clutch plates will need replacement.

-Once you’ve taken assistance of the service manual booklet, you will need the spare parts which can easily be bought via online stores or you can directly contact the service center to provide you the same.
+Once you’ve taken the assistance of the service manual booklet, you will need the spare parts which can easily be bought via online stores or you can directly contact the service centre to provide you with the same.
 Make sure that you buy only those parts which are designed for your bike.
-For example there are a wide variety of engine oils present in the market today but only go for the specific oils which are recommended as your bike’s engine cubic capacity and design.
-Using non recommended engine oil may alter your bike’s performance which can later on affect the engine life.
+For example, there are a wide variety of engine oils present in the market today but only go for the specific oils which are recommended as your bike’s engine cubic capacity and design.
+Using non recommended engine oil may alter your bike’s performance which can, later on, affect the engine life.

 Once your motorcycle is set on the stand, allow the bike and the engine to cool down if you have just arrived from a ride.
 Let it cool down for at least 15 to 20 minutes as oil might still be hot from the run.